zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - **Pattern:** If persistent and cryptic parsing errors occur in JSX/TSX files, and direct code modifications do not resolve them, investigate external factors such as ESLint, TypeScript, or Babel/SWC configurations and versions.
 - **Benefits:** Prevents wasted effort on non-existent code bugs and directs troubleshooting towards the actual environmental root cause.

+## Authentication & Session Management

+### Next-Auth Session Retrieval

+- **Pattern:** For fetching the user session in server components or API routes, use `auth()` from `@/server/auth` instead of `getServerAuthSession`.
+- **Benefits:** Aligns with the actual export structure of the Next-Auth configuration, preventing import errors.

+## tRPC Patterns

+### `useMutation` Error Handling

+- **Pattern:** When defining the `onError` callback for `api.yourRouter.yourMutation.useMutation()`, if `TRPCClientError<AppRouter>` causes type incompatibility issues, consider using `any` for the `error` parameter as a pragmatic solution.
+- **Benefits:** Unblocks development when precise tRPC error typing is complex or unclear, allowing for continued progress while still providing error messages to the user.
+Note this as an area for future refinement if a more specific tRPC utility type becomes available or is identified.